LarsVadgaard/AP-Exam/README.md

 # Exam in Advanced Programming

-This is the repository containing my solution for the final exam in the Advanced Programming (2018) course on the master's degree at the University of Copenhagen.
+This is the repository containing my solution for the final exam in the Advanced Programming (2018) course on the master's degree in computer science at the University of Copenhagen.

 ## `handout`
 The `handout` folder contains the files and information given to us at the start of the exam.
 These were not done by me and haven't been altered since they were published.